openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 51: PWM Minimum Value

 PWM Minimum Value
-  * Default value 0 (Minimum PWM value is 0%)
-  * 1- 99 = 1% – 99%, step is 1%.
-Minimum PWM set by entered value.

-**NOTE:** The minimum level may not exceed maximum level!
+<ul&gt<li&gtDefault value 0 (Minimum PWM value is 0%)</li&gt <li&gt1- 99 = 1% – 99%, step is 1%.
+Minimum PWM set by entered value.</li&gt </ul&gt<p&gt<strong&gtNOTE:</strong&gt The minimum level may not exceed maximum level! </p&gt
 Values in the range 0 to 99 may be set.

 The manufacturer defined default value is ```0```.